mercmobily/jsonreststores2/README.md

 * `path` - The full path to the uploaded file

-In order to configure file uploads, you can set three attributes when you declare you store:
+In order to configure file uploads, you can set three `static get` attributes you can set when you declare you store:

 * `uploadFilter` -- to filter incoming files based on their names or fieldName
 * `uploadLimits` -- to set some upload limits, after which JsonRestStores will throw a `UnprocessableEntity` error.